NIGMS/Proteome-Quantification/README.md

 ### *Creating a user managed notebook in AWS*

 Follow the steps highlighted [here](/create_aws_notebook/AWS_Notebook.md) to create a new user-managed notebook in SageMaker.
 In step 4 for the Notebook instance type tab, select **ml.m5.xlarge** from the dropdown box.
 In step 8, select **R** kernel.
-It is **important to shut down** the kernel at the end (step 9) to aviod getting charged.
+It is **important to stop** the kernel at the end (step 9) to aviod getting charged.

 ### *Creating a user managed notebook in GCP*

 Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new user-managed notebook in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 10 and R 4.2 in the Environment tab in step 5.
-In step 6 in the Machine type tab, select ml.m5.xlarge from the dropdown box.
+Follow steps 1-8 and be especially careful to **enable idle shutdown** as highlighted in step 7.
+For this module you should select **Debian 10 and R 4.2** in the Environment tab in step 5.
+In step 6 in the Machine type tab, select **n1-standard-4** from the dropdown box.

 To clone this repository, open a Terminal window in your new instance and type `git clone https://github.com/NIGMS/Proteome-Quantification.git` This will create a directory called Proteome-Quantification.
 Navigate into that directory and open the tutorial notebooks to get started.